 Summary: As our mad, expensive but profitless empire weighs us down, we can learn from the policies of the greatest western empire since Rome.
 One of its leaders explains the key aspects of their grand strategy.

->

-> From a speech by Lord Palmerston, one of Britain’s great Foreign Ministers (and Prime Minister), on 1 March 1848:
+From a speech by Lord Palmerston, one of Britain’s great Foreign Ministers, and later Prime Minister, on 1 March 1848.

->

-> I hold with respect to alliances that England is a Power sufficiently strong, sufficiently powerful to steer her own course, and not to tie herself as an unnecessary appendage to the policy of any other Government.
+I hold with respect to alliances that England is a Power sufficiently strong, sufficiently powerful to steer her own course, and not to tie herself as an unnecessary appendage to the policy of any other Government.

 I hold that the real policy of England — apart from questions which involve her own particular interests, political or commercial — is to be the champion of justice and right, pursuing that course with moderation and prudence, not becoming the Quixote of the world, but giving the weight of her moral sanction and support wherever she thinks that justice is, and wherever she thinks that wrong has been done.

 In pursuing that course, and in pursuing the more limited direction of our own particular interests, my conviction is that as long as England keeps herself in the right, as long as she wishes to permit no injustice, as long as she wishes to countenance no wrong, as long as she labours at legislative interests of her own, and as long as she sympathizes with right and justice, she never will find herself altogether alone.
 She is sure to find some other state, of sufficient power, influence, and weight, to support and aid her in the course she may think fit to pursue.

 It is a narrow policy to suppose that this country or that is to be marked out as the eternal ally or the perpetual enemy of England.
 We have no eternal allies, and we have no perpetual enemies.
 Our interests are eternal and perpetual, and those interests it is our duty to follow.